-Travelers should bear a passport with no less than six months validity.
-You need to make sure that, it has plenty of blank pages for visas, entry and reentry stamps and extensions.
-Holding other IDs like student card or driving license will be an advantage.
-If you lose passport in Tibet, it will very bad, as you have to go to Beijing to get new one.
+Travelers should bear a passport with no less than six months of validity.
+You need to make sure that, it has plenty of blank pages for visas, entry and reentry stamps, and extensions.
+Holding other IDs like a student card or driving license will be an advantage.
+If you lose your passport in Tibet, it will very bad, as you have to go to Beijing to get new one.
 If you are coming to Tibet from China, your Chinese visa must be valid.
-Only travelers with tourist visas (not business, resident or student visas) are permitted.
-Entering Tibet from Nepal, either by friendship highway or by air requires a separate visa valid for Tibet from the Chinese embassy in Katmandu (30-60 day visas are the normal and it normally takes 2 weeks to obtain it).
-Generally, Chinese embassy of Kathmandu works on Mondays, Wednesdays and Fridays between 09:30 am to 11 am.
+Only travelers with tourist visas (not business, resident, or student visas) are permitted.
+Entering Tibet from Nepal, either by friendship highway or by air requires a separate visa valid for Tibet from the Chinese embassy in Katmandu (30-60 day visas are normal and it normally takes 2 weeks to obtain it).
+Generally, the Chinese embassy in Kathmandu works on Mondays, Wednesdays, and Fridays between 09:30 am to 11 am.
 The regular visa fee is 26 US$ and you can collect the passport on the third working day.
-For emergency processing you have to pay an extra fee.
+For emergency processing, you have to pay an extra fee.

 Customers whose travel arrangements are made by Nepal Mother House Treks will receive their Tibet Entry Permit from our local office in the city where they depart for Tibet e.g. Chengdu if by air or Golmud if by Qinghai-Tibet Highway.
 You are required to present this document when boarding the flight to Tibet.
 We will make all necessary arrangements to obtain the correct documentation for you if you book a tour with us.

 How to apply for a Tibet Entry Permit?